leonore/deep-learning-for-immune-cells/timelog.md

 ### 18 December
 - *2 hours* Tuning T-SNE with different parameters to see if clustering of 2-channel DMSO changes
 - *0.5 hours* Evaluating K-means overlaps with matplotlib
+- *3 hours* Collating all explored processing methods, image combinations, into one cell_autoencoder notebook to condense autoencoder research

+### 19 December
+- *1 hour* Finishing collating all explored processing methods into one cell_autoencoder notebook